 - The movie's design for Spiked Wheels was also tested as part of an overall Spiked Wheels myth and was found effective.

 - The Grey: Improvised Weapons consisting of wooden spears with shotgun shells attached to the tips are used to drive off wolves - Busted.
 The points of the spears couldn't set off the shells.
 The team guessed that nails or screws could have been found and attached to the spears as firing pins, which worked, but the blast failed to injure the wolf dummy at all.
+They added that if you have time to get a branch that sharp, you should just use the damn thing as a spear because they're one of the oldest weapons in the world for a reason.

 - Headhunters: Roger survives having a truck smash into the car he's in, knocking it off a cliff, because the two overweight cops in the car with him act as living (at the start) crash cushions - Busted.
 When Adam smashed a truck into their test car, the SynDaver took more damage — including decapitation — than the one from the control crash, with no one sharing the back seat.